Hakham Bashi

 Hakham Bashi (حاخامباشی, Hahambaşı, /tr/; xaxam (חכם) baši; translated into French as: khakham-bachi) is the Turkish name for the Chief Rabbi of the nation's Jewish community.
-In the time of the Ottoman Empire it was also used for the chief rabbi of a particular region of the empire, such as Syria or Iraq, though the Hakham Bashi of Constantinople was considered overall head of the Jews of the Empire.
+In the time of the Ottoman Empire it was also used for the chief rabbi of a particular region of the empire, such as Syria, the Land of Israel or Iraq, though the Hakham Bashi of Constantinople was considered overall head of the Jews of the Empire.

 In 1840, a position of Hakham Bashi was established in Jerusalem.

 Etymology

 Hakham is Hebrew for "wise man" (or "scholar"), while başı is Turkish for "head".

-The Karaites used the word "Hakham" for a rabbi, something not done in Hebrew except by Karaites, Sephardic Jews, Mizrahi Jews, and most Jews other than Ashkenazi Jews, and the Ottoman Turks adopted this usage for this name.
+The Karaites used the word "Hakham" for a rabbi, a practice shared by, Sephardic Jews, Mizrahi Jews, and some other non-Ashkenazi minhagim; accordingly, the Ottoman Turks adopted this usage for this name.